For attending a forum, you will typically need a visit visa or a business visa depending on the nature of your participation.

 WPC Energy, the World Forum for Energy Transformation, is a non-advocacy, non-political organisation with charitable status in the UK and accreditation as a Non-Governmental Organisation from the United Nations.
 Formed in 1933 and comprising 60 National Committees, WPC Energy facilitates an open dialogue around energy and its products and is dedicated to the promotion of their sustainable management for the benefit of all.

-WPC Energy organises the triennial WPC Energy Congress which, with a typical attendance of over 15,000, provides a neutral and inclusive platform to debate and define realistic, workable paths to a net zero future.
+WPC Energy organises the biennial WPC Energy Congress which, with a typical attendance of over 15,000, provides a neutral and inclusive platform to debate and define realistic, workable paths to a net zero future.
 The event brings together thought leaders from across the global energy industry including Heads of State, Ministers, CEOs, Presidents and Heads of International Organisations, as well as engineers, academics and the NGO community.

 Almubarekiyah Market